Pscale 360 - Help File

 Author comment on Smartphones and Tablets:

-Pscale360 on smartphones and tablets is a definite benefit however we can't imagine doing an entire scale on a smartphone unless desperate.
+Pscale360 on smartphones and tablets may be a definite benefit however we can't imagine doing an entire scale on a smartphone unless desperate.
 Furthermore, Pscale 360 is best using a Desktop or Laptop as having a mouse is very beneficial in that hovering over headings and buttons provides a "tool tip" description of the heading or button.

 All Pscale 360 scale files are text files with a .txt file extension.